 Individual effort forms are required to be completed for employees identified in 1.a above for each semester in which a portion of their salary is charged to a sponsored project.
-This includes the Fall (July 1 to December 31), Spring (January 1 to June 30), and Summer (June 1 to August 31) semesters.
-Summer semester effort reporting is required only for a faculty member whose appointment is for the academic year (i.e., 9 months) and also conducts summer research.
+This includes the Fall (July 1 to December 31) and Spring (January 1 to June 30) semesters.

 Individual effort forms for all employees in 1.b above are required for the Fall and Spring semesters.
 These effort report forms are used to identify, in addition to University compensated effort, activities supporting direct patient care, house staff education, and UPHS administration.

 An electronic timesheet for weekly paid employees, approved by a supervisor with suitable means of verification that the work was performed, is the document of record to substantiate salary charges to sponsored projects.
 This form includes a certification of effort and fulfills the requirements of 200 CFR §430.